mikempx/grafana-as-code/readme.md

 * notif.tf: Adds a contact point (email); a mute timing (monday); and a notification policy tree referencing the contact point and mute timing.
 To snazz it up, you can add your own Slack contact point.
 * teams.tf: This creates your user teams and applies the LDAP groups to the teams as an External Group Sync.
 * userrbac.tf: Defines custom user roles.
 For a "part 2" of the demo, you can add the Kubernetes App to the Marketing team users.

+## Potential Talk Track
+Here’s our current situation:
+YOU are a new cloud customer and you’ve been tasked with setting up Grafana Cloud but “as code” as the company has a strong DevOps and SRE culture.
+There was a project kickoff call, but you missed it because you were on a much needed vacation.
+So, your boss reached out to your security team and provided them access to Grafana Cloud, and Much to your pleasant surprise, they have already integrated your IAM provider with Grafana Cloud.
+Now that you’re back, it is up to you to set up the rest of Grafana Cloud via Terraform.

+Before you left for that awesome vacation, you worked with the product leads - your Grafana Consumers - on the three most important teams - Marketing, Finance, and your own SRE team.

+RBAC Requirements for O11y as Code

+They want:

+Automated access for their users. they don’t want to call you to add a new user.
+Custom dashboards in which they’ve already shared with you…but they don’t want to share those views in Grafana with other teams.
+Finance doesn’t want to show their data to Marketing, and vice-versa.
+PLUS, with all of the pent-up demand for grafana there are going to be thousands of dashboards being created, they just want it easy to find their stuff.
+Alerts - they want alerts for their data.
+Reporting - IT and Marketing both need reporting but Finance does not.
+Marketing in particular asked if they could “keep tabs” on the kubernetes infrastructure.
+Rather than personally going into that political fight, you’re taking the high road and want to test if it can be done.
+Maintain “As Code” - all of this needs to be as code.
+All three teams don’t want anyone having the ability to edit or delete the production alerts or modify the “gold standard” dashboards they intend to deploy.

+Are there any questions before we jump in?

+# Post Demo

+Be sure to run terraform destroy to delete your resources on your cloud instance.

+Delete your cloud stack so that it doesn't cost the company more than needed.

+Please feel free to provide feedback and improvements we could make!!!!!